Top 10 Questions about How to Expunge a Criminal Conviction.

 3. How Long Does a Felony Remain On Your Record In Arizona?

 Arizona law states that any felony conviction that occurs within its state, such as a felony aggravated DUI, will remain on the convicted person’s record until the age of 99.
 The only exception to this law is if the person was a minor and that minor was not convicted of a dangerous offense or a sexual offense.
-The only thing that a person can do once they have been convicted is to contact a set aside lawyer and apply to have the conviction set aside.
+The only thing that a person can do once they have been convicted is to contact a set-aside lawyer and apply to have the conviction set aside.
 At that time, the conviction will be seen as something in the past, and many civil rights will be restored.

 4. How Long Does A Misdemeanor Remain On Your Record In Arizona?

-Arizona laws regarding the length of time that a conviction remains on your record does not distinguish between misdemeanors and felonies.
+Arizona laws regarding the length of time that a conviction remains on your record do not distinguish between misdemeanors and felonies.
 If you are convicted of a misdemeanor, such as a DUI conviction, it will remain on your record until you reach the age of 99.

 5. What Crimes Cannot Be Removed Off Your Record?